BlueDevelopersInc/dsu-wiki/docs/messages.md

 # PAPI

 PAPI is always supported if you have it installed. the player is not set if its not a player-related message, what are player-related messages?
 Just like AFK Messages

+# SpEL

+- SpEL is supported too.
+Read how to use it:
+ * <a href="https://docs.spring.io/spring/docs/4.2.x/spring-framework-reference/html/expressions.html" target="blank">https://docs.spring.io</a>
+ * <a href="https://dzone.com/articles/learn-spring-expression-language-with-examples" target="blank">https://dzone.com</a>